The stellar mass function and evolution of the density profile of galaxy clusters from the Hydrangea simulations at $0<z<1.5$: Galaxy Stellar Mass Function

-The low-mass slope of the the field SMF at similar redshift, as reported by \citet{Furlong2015eaglesmf}, is significantly steeper than what we find in the Hydrangea clusters: at $z = 0.5$ (2.0), \citet{Furlong2015eaglesmf} found a best-fit Schechter parameter $\alpha = -1.45$ (-1.57), compared to $-1.06 \leq \alpha \leq -0.99$ in our clusters.
+Coming back to the simulations, the low-mass slope of the the field SMF at similar redshift, as reported by \citet{Furlong2015eaglesmf}, is significantly steeper than what we find in the Hydrangea clusters: at $z = 0.5$ (2.0), \citet{Furlong2015eaglesmf} found a best-fit Schechter parameter $\alpha = -1.45$ (-1.57), compared to $\alpha = -1.06\ (-0.99)$ in the Hydrangea clusters.
 In addition, we note that the field SMF evolves towards a slightly steeper low-mass slope (more negative $\alpha$) with increasing redshift (see table A1 of \citealt{Furlong2015eaglesmf}), whereas the cluster environment (and interestingly also the field observations of \citealt{Muzzin_et_al_2013}) evolve towards a flatter or even inverted slope (less negative $\alpha$).
 Both differences indicate that, at the intermediate redshifts we probe, the cluster environment has a substantial impact on the SMF and hence allows an additional, and almost independent, test of the simulation model.